 Workers are given adequate time and privacy for personal sanitation near the worksite.

-The intent is to ensure workers have access to sanitation while at work, which is important for health and dignity.
+The intent is for the Producer to have systems in place to ensure workers have access to sanitation while at work, which is important for health, dignity and productivity.